How to Get a Japanese Phone Number | Online Contracts and More!

 docomo is one of the largest mobile carriers in Japan.
 If you live in or have ever been to Japan, there is a good chance that you’ve seen a docomo store.

-Most of their plans are tier priced, meaning that the more data you use the more that you’ll be charged that month.
+Most of their plans are tier-priced, meaning the more data you use, the more you’ll be charged that month.

 docomo is more expensive than au and SoftBank, but its communication quality is higher.
 The speed is the fastest in Japan, and the coverage is wide enough to connect even in deep rural areas in the mountains.